jxjo/PlanformCreator2/README.md

 A constant chord area can be created by moving the Bezier start point toward the tip.
 - **Trapezoid**: For single or multiple trapezoid wings, the chord is defined by the chord length at each wing section.

-In PC2, the chord distribution is always displayed in normalized form, with both span and chord length ranging from 0 to 1.
-This enables direct comparison of chord distributions across different wing designs without distortion.
+In PC2, the chord distribution is always shown in normalized form, with both span and chord ranging from 0 to 1.
+This allows direct comparison across different designs.

-The second key element is the 'Chord Reference', which defines how the chord is distributed between the leading and trailing edges along a virtual 'Chord Reference Line'.
+The second key element is the Chord Reference, which defines how chord is distributed between leading and trailing edge along a virtual Chord Reference Line.

 <img src="images/chord_distribution_reference.png" width="800" />

-The final planform is created by combining these two functions, scaling the result to a half-wing span, and optionally applying a 'Sweep Angle' transformation.
+The final planform is created by combining these two functions, scaling the result to half-span, and optionally applying a sweep-angle transformation.

 <img src="images/planform_by_chord.png" width="800" />

 #### Variations of the Chord Reference

-The Chord Reference concept enables powerful planform variations.
-Since the chord distribution remains constant, all variations maintain the same wing area and nearly identical aerodynamic properties as a first approximation.
+The Chord Reference enables powerful planform variations.
+Since chord distribution remains constant, these variants keep the same area and very similar first-order aerodynamic behavior.

 The following diagram demonstrates how different chord references affect the planform while maintaining a constant chord distribution.